The Australian Government is providing support to the early childhood education and care sector affected by the COVID-19 pandemic.

 Families who receive Child Care Subsidy (CCS) must ordinarily make a co-contribution to their child care fees under Family Assistance Law.
 They do this by paying the difference between your fee and the CCS amount.
 This is known as the gap fee.

 Until 30 June 2023 services can waive the gap fee for families and continue to receive CCS if a child is unable to attend care for one of three reasons.
-Waiving the gap fee is a business decision, and is up to individual services.
+Waiving the gap fee is a business decision for individual services.
 It is not mandatory.